Table of contents

 A lot of people ask, “how do you get Parkinson’s disease?”

 Scientists believe that a combination of genetic and environmental factors plays a role in the loss of dopamine in the brain and the following onset of Parkinson’s disease.
-The disease is very diverse among patients, with individuals differing in age onset, progression, and even treatment effectiveness.
+The condition is very diverse among patients, with individuals differing in age onset, progression, and even treatment effectiveness.
 Family history is just one contributing factor.

 The dopamine deficiency ultimately leads to an imbalance in the function of the basal ganglia in two ways.
 The messenger substance glutamate is relatively abundant.
 The globus pallidus internus ultimately inhibits the motor activation of the cerebral cortex by the thalamus.
-This leads to the main symptoms rigor, tremor and hypokinesia, but also to a slowing of mental processes (bradyphrenia).
+This leads to the main symptoms of rigor, tremor, and hypokinesia, but also to a slowing of mental processes (bradyphrenia).

 In addition to the dopamine deficiency, changes in other neurotransmitters have also been observed.
-For example, serotonin, acetylcholine and norepinephrine deficiency was found in some regions of the brain stem.
+For example, serotonin, acetylcholine, and norepinephrine deficiency was found in some regions of the brain stem.